An enchanting forest trek in Himachal Pradesh

 On the bank of the Beas river in Aut is the famous Markandey Rishi temple.
 The river is surprisingly quiet here and widens at the confluence with Sainj and Tirthan rivers.

-We will pick you up at Aut and drive to Ropa, which is around 25 km away.
-The road to Ropa heads North West, going through the 3 km long Aut tunnel.
+We will pick you up at Aut (before crossing the tunnel if you are coming from New Delhi, Chandigarh etc) and drive to Shangarh, which is around 25 km away.
+The road to Shangarh heads North West, going through the 3 km long Aut tunnel.
 On the way, you see the huge lake formed by Larji dam at the confluence of Beas, Tirthan and Sainj rivers.
 This lake is home to several species of migratory birds in winter.

 The trail here is rich in flora and fauna.
 You are surrounded by thick vegetation.
 Spruce, fir, deodar and rhododendron are the prominent trees here.
 You hear several bird cries – some of the noteworthy species found here are the blue magpie, western tragopan, Himalayan griffon, yellow billed chough, Himalayan whistling thrush, little forktail, great hill barbet, verditer flycatcher, black/white cheeked/red vented and red whiskered bulbuls, brown fronted pied woodpecker.
 A variety of butterflies also cross your path here.

 As you climb, you will pass a number of dams on the Sainj river, built by the Himachal Power Corporation Limited.
 After a series of hairpin bends for about an hour of trekking, the trail opens into a valley.
 You get remarkable views of the Sainj valley and the mighty peaks of the Raktisar glacier.
 Continue on this trail for another two hours.
 You pass the villages of Lower Nai and Dalogi before reaching the campsite Tindadhar.